Participant Info

 About Me

-I am a curator and part-time PhD student at Kingston University.
-My PhD, ‘The ‘concrete citizens’ of the London County Council’s housing schemes, 1943-1965′ looks at the London County Council’s post-war housing schemes containing sculpture depicting the human figure.
+My PhD, ”Concrete citizens’: the Lodnon County Council’s sculpture and housing schemes, 1949-1965′ looks at the London County Council’s post-war housing schemes containing sculpture depicting the human figure.
 My research positions these artworks in the context of wartime and post-war planning for London, concentrating on the London County Council’s housing of communities, and how these communities reacted to their new environments.
 I am looking at the artworks in their physical and intellectual context, to reveal the LCC’s wider intent for the post-war housing of Londoners.

 Recent Publications